WAdama/Samba_AD_Checks/README.md

 Both sensor have set a standard warning limit of zero so when at least one error is counted the sensor goes into warning state.

+Because of AD replication and samba-tool drs showrepl reports inbound and outbound replication it should be enough to create this sensors on one of your AD DCs.

 ### Prerequisites

 Be sure you have set correct logon values for SSH in your device.